-The Group manages interest rate risk and credit spread risk primarily on an economic basis to determine the durations of both assets and liabilities.
-Interest rate risk on local solvency basis is also taken into consideration for business units where local solvency regimes deviate from economic basis.
-Furthermore, for products with discretionary benefits, additional modelling of interest rate risk is performed to guide determination of appropriate management actions.
+The Group manages interest rate risk primarily on an economic basis.
+Interest rate risk on the local solvency basis is also taken into consideration for business units where local solvency regimes deviate from the economic basis.
+Furthermore, for products with discretionary benefits, additional modelling of interest rate risk is performed to guide the determination of appropriate management actions.
 Management also takes into consideration the asymmetrical impact of interest rate movements when evaluating products with options and guarantees.